bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

     featureTag: 'YOUR_FEATURE_TAG',
     enableLocalEvaluation: true, // <--- Enable the local evaluation
     cachePollingInterval: 10 * 60000, // <--- Change the default interval if needed
-  });
+    // scheme: 'http', // <--- Optional: Use 'http' for local development (defaults to 'https') });
   const client = initializeBKTClient(config);
 ```